Shocking video shows huge crowd at Chainsmokers concert in Hamptons, Long Island

 We have no tolerance for the illegal & reckless endangerment of public health.pic.twitter.com/gf9kggdo8w

-"Drive-ins are drive-ins," Cuomo said during his teleconference Monday.
+"Drive-ins are drive-ins," Cuomo said during his teleconference call Tuesday.
 "You are in your car, you drive in, you stay in your car and you watch the concert, like drive-in movies.
 I'm old enough to remember them.
 That is not what the concert was in the Hamptons."

 Secretary to the Governor Melissa de Rosa reiterated the 50% cap on mass gatherings still exists, and its socially distanced for different regions of the state that are in phase 4.
 Drive-in movie theaters are still allowed.